Lynnette Mettey: Acting career

 Mettey's early experience on stage included performing with the Caravan Theatre in two 1960 productions at the Dorset Playhouse in Bennington, Vermont.
 She was a scholarship apprentice with that group in the summer of 1961.
 A review of her 1965 performance there in The Private Ear and The Public Eye said her "double characterization is charming to watch" and added that her "playing is quiet, warm and assured".

 In the summer of 1962 Mettey was the resident ingenue at Deertrees Theatre in Harrison, Maine.
-Later in 1962 she performed Off-Broadway in The Days and Nights o fBeebee Fenstermaker.
+Later in 1962 she performed Off-Broadway in The Days and Nights of Beebee Fenstermaker.

 Mettey made her television debut in 1970 playing a nurse on an episode of Medical Center.
 Over the next few years, she made guest appearances on a dozen other shows and appeared in the 1972 television movie Heat of Anger alongside Lee J. Cobb and Susan Hayward.

 She appeared in a recurring role as Lt.
 Nancy Griffin during the first season of M*A*S*H. Mettey portrayed a nurse and love interest of Hawkeye Pierce during the first season.
 She returned occasionally over the next three seasons to play other characters, portraying Nurse Sheila Anderson, Nurse Baker, and Nurse Able.

 Mettey also appeared on the first two seasons of Quincy, M.E., portraying Lee Potter, a girlfriend of the show's title character who sometimes accompanied him on his cases.
 She played the ex-wife of Dick Smothers' character on the short-lived series Fitz and Bones, reprising that role for the 1982 television movie Terror at Alcatraz.